dichotomies/dropbox-paper-exporter/README.md

 # Dropbox Paper to Markdown Exporter

-A client-side web tool to export all your Dropbox Paper docs as Markdown files.
+A client-side web tool to export all your Dropbox Paper documents as Markdown files.
 Supports ZIP bundling and folder mirroring.

 ## Demo
 Live at: [https://dichotomies.github.io/dropbox-paper-exporter](https://dichotomies.github.io/dropbox-paper-exporter)